Chicken Broccoli Rice Casserole

 - Condensed Cream of Chicken Soup– Try my homemade recipe!

 - Cheddar Cheese– Shred your own from a block at home for best results.
-This is always my brand of choice as it melts really well.
+I use Cracker Barrel Extra Sharp Yellow cheese as it melts really well.
+Avoid aged/crystalized cheeses as those won’t melt well.

 Topping: